 The approval and assessment process of suppliers of non-food is centrally organised and managed by the central purchasing department at HQ Vion.
-A local database in in use to manage local suppliers and to evaluate non-food suppliers to give input to HQ.
+A local database in in use to manage local suppliers and to evaluate non-food suppliers to give input to HQ, seen updated list 10/1/2022.